Open-Catalyst-Project/om-data/metal-organics/README.md

 Run the `cod_extract.py` script at scale with the `slurm_cod.sh` SLURM sbatch script.
 Select reasonable examples with `cod_select.py`.
 The results of these are checked for common issues (incorrectly labeled disordered groups for example) with `cod_flag.py > flagged`.
 If any molecule from a given crystal was flagged, it likely caused an issue with the other molecules in the same crystal structure.
 As such, we will delete all structures that come from a flagged COD structure.
 We located these files with `get_all_flagged_cod_codes.py`.

-# Main-group clusters
+# Main-group clusters and complexes

-Clusters of heavy-main group complexes were taken from `only_name_charge_mult_xyz.csv` from `https://github.com/lanl/coordcomplexsampling/tree/main/main_group_clusters`
+Clusters of heavy-main group complexes were taken from `only_name_charge_mult_xyz.csv` from `https://github.com/lanl/coordcomplexsampling/tree/main/main_group_clusters`.
+"Metal" dataframe for Architector was taken from `https://github.com/lanl/coordcomplexsampling/blob/main/ligands_metal_curate/main_group_as_metals.pkl`.